rachank/inspiring-world-photography2/README.md

 ### The Favicon

-- A favicon was designed with the same font as used in the titles in the project, Courgette, from Favicon.io to design this unique favicon.
+- A favicon was designed with the same font as used in the title headers in the project, Courgette, from Favicon.io to design this unique favicon.

 ![alt text](assets/images/favicon-inspiring-world-photography.png)